Ursulavallejo/Campus_Mondal_WebDeveloperCourse_21-22/Digital skapande_1/README.md

 On the second stage of the project, once the idea of the project was clear and knew with aspects would like to work on it,  I started to try to create a diagram or a draft of how I would like to create a layout for the webpage that you can see below:

 ### Diagram projektet :

 ![](img/projektDigitalSkapande.jpg)

 ### Main concept for the  HTML page:

-As the idea was to generate a narration around few aspects of my son, and him as a superhero, decide that I would like to use a layout where he is in the center of attention of the web page as a superhero and the different narrations surround him and are in loop so anyone can read visually them in any stage.
+As the idea was to generate a narration around few aspects of my son, and him as a superhero, decide that I would like to use a layout where he is in the center of attention of the web page as a superhero, and surrounding him place the different narrations  that  are in loop, so anyone can read visually them in any stage.
-To make sure that someone is able to understand what I would like to transmit, and that also is able to create  the different relations with the images that are showed in the webpage, I decide to include a sound on the page with a narration, a story that I wrote using the perspective of a boy that narrates how was his development, and describes the power his moms sees on him.
+To make sure that someone is able to understand what I would like to transmit, and  see the different relations with the images that are showed in the webpage.
+For that reason I decide to include  sound to the page with a narration, a story that I wrote using the perspective of a boy that narrates how was his development, and describes the power that his mom sees on him.

-The seven narratives of those aspects I select previously, decided that would like them to be dynamic, that the general project has some movement that's why I decide that would use video and gif format on them.
-More playful as has relation with a childhood that learn concepts through playing.
+For the seven narratives of the aspects I select previously, decided that would like them to be dynamic; that the general project has some movement.
+That's why I decide that would use video and gif format for create them.
+Also try to include some playful relation with the childhood as they  learn concepts through playing ( drawings, puppets , toys).
-For each narrative try to visualice the main concept to figure out the approach that better suit for generate that content, and image that describe the idea.
-This will be explained ahead in the documentation, where I describe each of the seven ideas.
+For each narrative I tried to visualice the main concept, to figure out the approach that better suit for generate that content, and select an image that describe the idea.
+This will be explained ahead in the documentation, where I describe each of the seven narrations.

 ### Phase 3: Development

 To be able to start with this phase it was needed  to have a draft of what would like to have on the webpage (layout) and the concept of the project.
 I planned a time frame to  have time to create all the content need it.
 Each  visual content was based on the analysis that was done previously, on how express each of the seven narratives on the formats that I choose as video and gif.
-After these was ready I was able to start with the process of creation of the content to create the general project.
+After these was ready I was able to start with the process of creation of the content for the general project.
-At the same time that I was working on this process tried to keep a record of the stages I followed in the creation, to be able to describe the digital creative process that was needed it for the course of  'Digital Skapande'.
+At the same time that I was working on this process, tried to keep a record of the stages I followed in the creation, to be able to describe the digital creative process that was needed it for the course of  'Digital Skapande'.
 The process I followed and the information on this developing process could be read more in detail on the documentation part, as each process is described there.

 ### Phase 4: Launch, testing